-- Privacy – we also exclude providers with dodgy records on logging, while trying to eliminate companies based inside the 14-eyes surveillance network.
+- Privacy – we also exclude providers with dodgy privacy protection records.

-- Cost – price isn’t everything, but the best providers manage to deliver excellent service and value at the same time.
+- Cost – price isn’t everything, but the best providers manage to deliver an excellent level of service and value at the same time.

-- Ease of use – simple clients, plenty of simultaneous connections, and apps for every platform users require are all important features of high-quality providers.
+- Ease of use – simple clients, plenty of simultaneous connections, and apps for every platform are all important features of high-quality providers.

-Romanian-based, but Israeli-owned, CyberGhost is almost the best VPN for Israel, but just misses out.
-However, it may well be the finest budget provider, offering extremely low-cost 18-month and one-year packages.
+The Romanian-based CyberGhost is almost the best VPN for Israel, but just misses out.
+However, it may well be the finest budget provider, offering extremely low-cost 2-year and 3-year packages.